xshirl1027/smoothpacman/README.md

 # smoothpacman
 This is a non-pixelated version of pacman written in Java 11.
 Total 600 lines of code. \
-this is warm up project--made completely from scratch with java graphics--no external images used.
+A warm up project--made completely from scratch with java graphics--no external images used.

 Uses:\
 JFrame, JPanel\